stormcloud266/gatsby-starter-wyoming/README.md

 ## :art: Customizations

+### Configuration

+User data can be configured in the `src/data` folder.
+The `config.js` file contains all the options for title, descriptions, analytics ids, etc. The `gatsby-config` file pulls info from this file.

+All links and associated icons are located in the `links.js` file.

 ### Global Styles

 Global styles are located in `src/assets/globalStyles`.
 The `variables` file allows for site-wide style changes including the following: